GrieferAtWork/KOSmk4/kos/src/kernel/core/arch/i386/README.md

   <TAB>movl   $42, %eax
   ```

 	- Here, the first operand always starts 7 characters after the start of the mnemonic.
-Since this is somewhat difficult to remember, once can easily check if the correct alignment is used by code like this:
+Since this is somewhat difficult to remember, one can easily check if the correct alignment is used by code like this:

     ```asm
     <TAB>EXTERN(foo)
     <TAB>movl   $foo, %eax
     <TAB>INTERN(bar)
-    <TAB>movl   $bar, %eax
+    <TAB>call   bar
     ```

-	  You can easily tell that the operands always start after the left-parenthesis of properly indented `EXTERN()` or `INTERN()` annotations
+	  You can easily tell that the operands always start after the left-parenthesis of properly indented `EXTERN()` annotations

 ### Changes made to i386 ABI specifications in kernel-space